 Anyway, when you get into the central portion of the queue before boarding your Flight of Passage, you’ll run into this guy, Dr. Stevens.
 He also coined the phrase that Disney fans know as “Uh Fly.”

 He’ll have you stand on a circle and move around.
 This is a great place to practice all those dance moves you’ve been waiting to bust out on vacation.

 After that, you’ll visit a second chamber where you’ll be greeted by none other than Dr. Ogden as she explains a little more about the Na’ vi people and banshees.

-Before you know it you’ll be on your banshee and taking off on your own Flight of Passage!
+Before you know it, you’ll be on a banshee and taking off on your Flight of Passage!